UnpackData vs Airtable: Tools on Any Data, vs Spreadsheet DB

 - You need granular field types (attachments, linked records, lookups, rollups)

-- You want a free tier to start with small projects
+- You want a free tier to start a small project

 Frequently Asked Questions